ieranik/ieranik.github.io/_pages/cv.md

 Education
 ----
 * M.Sc. in Computer Science, University of Maryland Collge Park, June 2024 (Expected)
-* M.Sc. in Computer Science and Engineering, Bangladesh University of Engineering and Technology, 2017
 * B.Sc. in Computer Science and Engineering, Bangladesh University of Engineering and Technology, 2014

 Work experience